 Design guidelines provide a range of strategies to appropriately meet the intent of recommendations of both plans.
 They are not rigid requirements, but offer predictability for applicants about what will be expected during development review and provide Montgomery Planning staff and the Planning Board with a framework to guide the review process.
-Design proposals and alternative solutions will be evaluated during the development review process based on the surrounding context, site conditions and ways in which the projects address applicable plan goals and the intent of the design guidelines.
+Design proposals and alternative solutions will be evaluated during the development review process based on the surrounding context, site conditions, programmatic considerations of a particular use and ways in which the projects address applicable plan goals and the intent of the design guidelines.